mitchpaulus/autocorrect.vim/README.markdown

 and exit the file, and then use `1z=` to take the first autocorrection if the correct word appeared in the personal autocorrect file, or just `z=` if I want to see the other spell check options.

+# Additional Notes

+Note that the personal autocorrect file is simply sourced as a vimscript file.
+So if you put other commands besides `iabbrev` in there, Vim will attempt to execute them.
+So if you put silly things in there and exceptions result, that will be on you.

 # How was this built?